The Bankrate promise

-This inflation protection on I bonds has caused a stir among savers in the last year, as inflation rocketed to the highest level in some 40 years, hitting 8.6 percent in May 2022.
+This inflation protection on I bonds has caused a stir among savers in the last year, as it rocketed to the highest level in some 40 years.
+That level of inflation pushed the rate on I bonds to 9.62 percent for bonds issued between May and October 2022 and then 6.89 percent for bonds issued between November 2022 and April 2023.
+The new lower rate reflects a decline in inflation, though inflation remains well above the Federal Reserve’s target.
 Savers have been scrambling for any way to protect their money from the ravages of rising prices.

 Here’s how to buy Series I bonds, how these inflation-indexed investments work and what you need to watch out for.
 Plus, we’ll reveal a little-known tip that lets you invest even more in these special bonds.